-Any student who is determined to have committed nonconsensual sexual intercourse may receive a sanction ranging from suspension to expulsion.

-Any student who is determined to have committed nonconsensual sexual contact or any other prohibited form of conduct may receive a sanction ranging from warning to expulsion.

-The Investigator(s) may deviate from the range of recommended sanctions, based upon a full consideration of the following factors:

-- The Responding Party's prior discipline history; - How the College has sanctioned similar incidents in the past; - The nature and violence of the conduct at issue; - The impact of the conduct on the Reporting Party; - The impact of the conduct on the community, its members, or its property; - Whether the Responding Party has accepted responsibility for the Responding Party's actions; - Whether the Responding Party is reasonably likely to engage in the conduct in the future; - The need to deter similar conduct by others; and/or - Any other mitigating or aggravating circumstances, including the College's values.
+- Any student who is determined to have committed non-consensual sexual intercourse may receive a sanction ranging from suspension to expulsion. - Any student who is determined to have committed non-consensual sexual contact or any other prohibited form of conduct may receive a sanction ranging from warning to expulsion. - The Hearing Officer(s) may deviate from the range of recommended sanctions, based upon a full consideration of the following factors: - The respondent's prior discipline history; - How the College has sanctioned similar incidents in the past; - The nature and violence of the conduct at issue: - The impact of the conduct on the complainant; - The impact of the conduct on the community, its members, or its property; - Whether the respondent has accepted responsibility for their actions; - Whether the respondent is reasonably likely to engage in the conduct in the future; - The need to deter similar conduct by others; and/or - Any other mitigating or aggravating circumstances, including the College's values.

-The Investigator(s), in consultation with the Title IX Coordinator or Deputy, may also consider restorative justice outcomes that, taking into account the safety of the community as a whole, allow a Responding Party to learn about the origins of the Responding Party's behavior, the Responding Party's responsibility for this behavior, and how the Responding Party can change this behavior.
+The Hearing Officer(s), in consultation with the Title IX Coordinator or Deputy, may also consider restorative justice outcomes that, taking into account the safety of the community as a whole, allow a respondent to learn about the origins of their behavior, their responsibility for this behavior, and how they can change this behavior.